|60-0531 F-105D-10-RE Thunderchief

 The 1/48 Scale Hobby Boss has nice recessed panel lines but the same things are

-Quick Boost Ventral Fin, Aires Cockpit and Wheel Well Sets.
-It was a real job
+Boost Ventral Fin, Aires Cockpit and Wheel Well Sets.
+It was a real job getting the

-getting the Aires sets to fit.
-Strange, I installed the Aires Sets in the Trumpeter kits
+Aires sets to fit.
+Strange, I installed the Aires Sets in the Trumpeter kits without

 I drew the markings with

+different.
 I've built many Monogram F-105 kits and have some extra wheels/tires and they look spot on.
-I used the

-Actuators!!
 It allows too much Forward/Aft, Starboard/Port wobble.
-Eventually
+Eventually either breaking

-either breaking the pin on the Main Gear that fits in the wing socket or the socket.
+the pin on the Main Gear that fits in the wing socket or the socket.
 Sometimes both.

 Wheel Well kits do nothing to solve the problem.
-Their Resin Cast
+Their Resin Cast pieces are even

-length when you fit it in the Wheel Well.
+when you fit it in the Wheel Well.
 Cut the Cylinder flush off the Actuator.
+Cut the

-Cut the remaining plastic rod off the Cylinder.
-Drill a hole through the cylinder the
+remaining plastic rod off the Cylinder.
+Drill a hole through the cylinder the diameter of

-diameter of a small paper clip and a shallow hole in the end of the Actuator where
+a small paper clip and a shallow hole in the end of the Actuator where the cylinder was

 When it's all together it will still wobble a bit but know where as bad as the factory